 What do students really think?

-Funded by OfS, our SUs led some research into what students think.
+Funded by OfS, a group of SUs led some research into what students think.
 The purpose was not to definitively answer the question of what ‘value for money’ means in higher education but, rather, to explore value for money from the student perspective.
 Do students feel they are receiving value for money?
 Do student perceptions of value for money evolve as they go from school to higher education, and then into the world of work?
 What can higher education providers – and the OfS – do to help improve the value students perceive they are getting from the considerable investment they have made in higher education?

-Our work shows that students are concerned about, and not confident about, the value for money they are receiving, either from their tuition fees or other charges levied by providers.
+The work shows that students are concerned about, and not confident about, the value for money they are receiving, either from their tuition fees or other charges levied by providers.
 The headline is that only 38% of students think that their tuition fee for their course represents good value for money, and the percentage is similar (39%) when we look at students’ perception of the other fees and costs incurred during their studies.
 This isn’t really news- it’s similar to HEPI’s conclusions last year- but we also know that concerns become more acute for different groups, but do ease when considering overall investment in higher education.
 The national debate will focus on home undergraduate fees and the review, but the survey demonstrates that students are worried about where funding goes regardless of whether they are home undergraduates that have taken out a loan or not; and that they are concerned about efficiency, cross subsidy and transparency regardless of the wider design of the student finance system.

 When considering ‘cross subsidies’, students feel least comfortable with their tuition fees funding teaching on other courses, wider research unrelated to their course and provider management costs (in this order).
 It is not surprising that students are more comfortable with their fees being spent on provision that directly impacts them, less comfortable with centralised costs and even less with provision related to other academic subjects.
 But results do suggest that not knowing where money goes or not being able to compare expenditure is the biggest issue that vexes students.
-We believe that active consideration should be given to developing transparency that makes sense to students, uncovers inefficiency and encourages providers to offer better ‘value’ whatever the fee (and whoever it is paid by).
+Active consideration should be given to developing transparency that makes sense to students, uncovers inefficiency and encourages providers to offer better ‘value’ whatever the fee (and whoever it is paid by).

 The full cost of study

 24% of students do not feel that they were informed about how much everything would cost as a student, with the main factors cited are the costs of accommodation, books and paying for extracurricular activities.
 The research demonstrates that the sector still has some way to go in being able to appropriately prepare students about the total cost of participation in higher education.
-This is not just about information or external maintenance support – some of these costs are within providers’ control, so we believe that consideration should be given to the way in which these might be reduced at every level, from reading lists to accommodation costs.
+This is not just about information or external maintenance support – some of these costs are within providers’ control, so consideration should be given to the way in which these might be reduced at every level, from reading lists to accommodation costs.
 This is more acute for students from a widening participation background and could also be an issue for access and participation planning.
-We are not convinced that providers should be able to profit from their own charges and services to students given their dominant market position.
+I am not convinced that providers should be able to profit from their own charges and services to students given their dominant market position.

 Provider quality measures – quality of teaching, fair assessment and feedback, and learning resources – are the top three factors that demonstrate that a provider offers good value for money.
 These measures come ahead of those directly focusing on student outcomes, such as having access to industry connections or securing higher earnings than non-graduates.
 This is likely to be because while the responsibility for achieving outcomes is shared between students, providers and others, only the provider is responsible for its quality.
 It would appear that a simplistic link between course ‘price’ and a basket of the extrinsic factors would not help students to believe they had value for money.